 An acid and an alkali react to form a soluble salt in solution.
-Ammonia and sulfuric acid react to form ammonium sulfate, which can then be recovered by crystallisation.
+In this experiment, students produce ammonium sulfate from the reaction between ammonia and sulfuric acid.
+They can then recover this salt by crystallisation.

 This is a well-tried standard class experiment, which should take no more than 30 minutes.
 If reagent solutions are provided in ready-measured quantities in small labelled bottles, the experimental work can start immediately.